hackerb9/vt340test/mmj.md

 </i></sub>

 Even without hardware flow control, this wiring works well for communication.
-The words you are reading are flowing from the VT340 over a standard DECconnect "BC16E" cable, through such a connector, to UNIX host's serial port. _Caveat: Some USB to RS232 serial adapters lack "on-chip XON/XOFF" and will cause dropped characters.
+The words you are reading are flowing from a VT340 over a standard DECconnect "BC16E" cable, through this connector, to a UNIX host's serial port. _Caveat: Some USB to RS232 serial adapters lack "on-chip XON/XOFF" and will cause dropped characters.
 See below for details._